oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 * A Free-Tier or LiveLabs Oracle Cloud account.
 * Have successfully completed the previous labs.

-## Task 1: Distribution of last-chain-row digest for the Blockchain Table
+## Task 1: Distribution of last-rows digest for the Blockchain Table

 ---

 The commands `get_digest` and `get_signed_digest` provide robust mechanisms for verifying data integrity and authenticity in Blockchain Tables.
 The signed digest ensures an additional layer of trust by using cryptographic signing.

 <details open>
-<summary><mark>Generating Unsigned last-chain-row Digest for the Blockchain Table</mark></summary>
+<summary><mark>Generating Unsigned last-rows Digest for the Blockchain Table</mark></summary>

-The **`blockchain_table get_digest`** command generates a cryptographic hash (digest) for the last chained row of the Blockchain Table.
-This digest enables validation of data integrity and authenticity over a specified range of rows.
+The **`blockchain_table get_digest`** command generates a cryptographic hash (digest) for the last row of the system chains in the Blockchain Table.
+This digest enables validation of data integrity and authenticity by using all the rows at the end of each system chain.

 #### Usage:
 <pre>